Onesso/git/README.md

 # Important instruction

-the code is for learning git & github
+the code is for learning git & github.